Library and Information Science Courses (SLIS)

 SLIS:4150 Introduction to Book Studies 3 s.h.

-Theory and practice of book studies; meanings of word and image in the book format; comparative study of other media, applied study of the codex as physical artifact.
-English majors and English and Creative Writing majors may apply this course to the following area and/or period requirement.
+Theory and practice of book studies; meanings of word and image in the book format; comparative study of other media, applied study of the codex as a physical artifact.
+English majors may count this towards their 4000-level area/period requirement for the major.
+English and Creative Writing majors may count this as an elective.
 AREA: Literary Theory and Interdisciplinary Studies.
 PERIOD: Varies by semester.
 Same as ENGL:4150, UICB:4150.

 SLIS:4910 The Book in the Middle Ages 3 s.h.